. . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .

 After reading John Holt's books, and really latching on (ha!) to the concept that children are always learning, and that they learn best their own way, through play, imagination, music, textures, movement, relating with their family and the world, etc.. . .in other words. . .

-provide an environment and let them go
+provide an environment and let them go, it all made sense.

 That was a turning point for me.